 ● Step 2: Prepare the surface

 Before pressure washing, you should sweep loose dirt from the surface.
-If you have any delicate areas near the brick wall, cover them with some tarp.
+If you have any delicate areas near the brick wall, cover them with a tarp.

 ● Step 3: Apply detergent